 - Coconut Sugar or Maple Sugar

-how to make AIP/paleo snickerdoodles without eggs or dairy
+how to make AIP/paleo snickerdoodles without dairy

 This dairy-free and AIP snickerdoodles recipe is really quick and easy!
 Follow these steps to have these cake-y and chewy, soft cinnamon sugar cookies ready in under 30 minutes: